-Bollywood’s latest potboiler, Thugs of Hindostan, pits Indian pirates against the East India Company .
+Bollywood’s latest potboiler, Thugs of Hindostan, pits Indian pirates against the East India Company.
 But the reality, as always, is somewhat different.
-During what was called the ‘golden age of piracy’, between 1650 and 1720, it was the English who were the pirates and the ships of the Mughal’s, once of richest empires in the world, the target.
+During what was called the ‘golden age of piracy’, between 1650 and 1720, it was the English who were the pirates and the ships of the Mughals, one of the richest empires in the world, the target.
 One particular British pirate took the cake!

-In 17th century India, Surat was the wealthiest port of the subcontinent.
-It was here that that first representatives of the East India Company had arrived aboard the ship Hector, on 24th August 1608 and it was here that the company set up its first trading post, eleven years later.
+In the 17th century India, Surat was the wealthiest port of the subcontinent.
+It was here that the first representatives of the East India Company had arrived aboard the ship Hector, on 24th August 1608 and it was here that the company set up its first trading post, eleven years later.
 Surat served as the primary mercantile link of the Mughal Empire, with West Asia.
 The Mughals had gained control of the port town in 1573 during Akbar’s reign and the revenue from customs and other dues is said to have been some 4 lakhs annually.
-Trade aside, for Indian Muslims Surat was also important, since it was the embarkation point for the Hajj pilgrimage.
+Trade aside, Surat was also important for Indian Muslims since it was the embarkation point for the Hajj pilgrimage.

 Each year, ships carrying pilgrims and Indian exports of cotton, silk, wheat and carpets would leave Surat and return laden with Gold and Silver bullion.
 It was during this return voyage, that pirates targeted the Mecca fleet.
 Interestingly, in a disproportionately large number of accounts from the period, the victim was a certain Abdul Ghaffur, the biggest shipping magnate of Surat, whose own trade was at least equal to, if not greater than, the East India Company.